-Repeat spawner dataset: The repeat spawner (RS) dataset was amassed from PIT-tag detections of steelhead migrating upstream through the LGR adult fish ladder PIT-array during a second spawning migration.
+Repeat spawner dataset: The repeat spawner (RS) dataset was amassed from PIT-tag detections of steelhead migrating upstream through a series of PIT-tag antennas within the LGR adult fish ladder during a second spawning migration.
 Two types of RS identified by PIT tags made up the RS dataset – those that were reconditioned in captivity (Reconditioned RS) and those that were not reconditioned in captivity and thus presumably reconditioned in the wild (Natural RS).
 Natural RS had to have been tagged at LGR prior to spawning and then detected at LGR in a subsequent spawn year.
 An estimate of total repeat spawners for each year was derived from this sample as previously described (Copeland et al. 2019).
 A Reconditioned RS had to be released by the KRP and detected the same spawn year.
 Reconditioned RS were of two types: fish with an existing tag from the pre-spawn dataset, and fish tagged at collection by the KRP or with an existing tag not from the pre-spawn dataset.

 Data analysis. – To determine which fish in the pre-spawn dataset were detected migrating downstream after spawning through LGR, the Columbia Basin PIT Tag Information System (PTAGIS, www.ptagis.org) was queried with a list of tags of fish that were tagged pre-spawn at LGR.
 Fish that were detected at the LGR Juvenile Bypass (2016-2021) or the Spillway Detector (2020, 2021) during the spring (March 18-June 30) immediately following the summer-fall-winter during which they were tagged were identified.
-The number of detected fish for each year was divided by a detection efficiency estimate calculated for each year (described below) to produce an estimate of the number of fish migrating downstream through LGR.
+The number of detected fish for each year was divided by a kelt detection efficiency estimate calculated for each year (described below) to produce an estimate of the number of fish migrating downstream through LGR.
 This new number was divided by the total tagged for that year, producing an estimate of the percentage of downstream migrating fish for each year.